How to Build Resilience

 Simone Biles: An Olympic Champion in Self-Leadership

 Simone Biles: Champion or Leader?
-If you’ve been following the Olympics at all this past week, then there is no escaping the news surrounding Simone Biles.
-It all began with a tweet hinting at her struggles with mental health.
-Simone began the narrative of what would soon become the focus of the world on Sunday, … Read more
+There is no escaping the Olympic news surrounding Simone Biles.
+At the Tokyo Olympics, she shared a tweet hinting at her struggles with mental health.
+Simone began the narrative of what would soon become the focus of the world on Sunday, July 25, 2020 after the qualifying round, saying: it … Read more

 Support Your Team by Not Micromanaging